History of air traffic control in the United Kingdom: Transatlantic route

 Although the first Atlantic crossing by an aircraft was in June 1919, the next crossing was eight years later.

 The first east-west crossing was by Major George Herbert Scott, from RAF East Fortune in Scotland taking 108 hours, on 2 July 1919 in a R.34 airship, constructed in south Norfolk.
 The first east-west crossing, in an aircraft, was on 12 April 1928 by Hermann Köhl and James Fitzmaurice, in a Junkers W 33, landing in Greenly Island, Canada.

+The first experimental flight west-east was on Monday 5 July 1937 from Botwood in Canada, to Foynes in County Limerick, in the Sikorsky S-42, known as 'Clipper'.

+An Imperial Airways Short Empire Caledonia made the east-west route, in 15 hours.
+Technically, the first commercial flight across the Atlantic was carried out by a Short Mayo Composite on July 21 1938, of Imperial Airways.
+The Boeing 314 Clipper made the first scheduled service from Botwood on June 27 1939.

 Only by 1939 were regular transatlantic flights made, only for air mail.
 RAF Ferry Command brought aircraft across the Atlantic, during the War, with around 25,000 pilots being returned by BOAC's North Atlantic Return Ferry Service from September 1941.
 One year after the war, commercial Atlantic flights began.

 There were around two hundred transatlantic aircraft crossings per day in 1961; this was expected to rise to three hundred crossings by 1965.

 From the summer of 1961, Atlantic routes were calculated by a Ferranti Apollo computer, at Prestwick.

 From 1975 this Prestwick computer connected with the Gander Automated Air Traffic System in Canada.
 The Ferranti Apollo was replaced in 1987.
 Thus 1987 computer was quite unreliable and frequently crashed, 25 times in the first year.
 The 1987 computer at Prestwick was replaced in 2006 by the Shanwick Automated Air Traffic System.

 The Shanwick radar is at Ballygirreen in County Clare.